-Whatever your profession, protecting yourself with professional liability insurance is not just a smart thing to do, but a necessity in today’s litigious society.
+Whatever your profession, protecting yourself with professional liability insurance is not just an intelligent thing to do but a necessity in today’s litigious society.
 You have worked hard and put in years of education and work to get where you are in your career.
-Without the right coverage for potential negligence suits, you could lose everything you have worked so hard to achieve.
+You could lose everything you have worked so hard to achieve without the right coverage for potential negligence suits.

-General liability insurance can protect you from a wide variety of claims against you and your business, but will not protect you from the type of lawsuit that can result from the simple errors we are all capable of making.
+General liability insurance can protect you from various claims against you and your business.
+Still, it will not protect you from the type of lawsuit that can result from the simple errors we are all capable of making.
 Nor will it protect you from claims made against you that are unfounded.
 Remember that even if there is no truth to the accusations against you, you can still find yourself in court defending yourself and your professional reputation against them at a very high cost to you.

-Those who provide a service or advice, or in any other way use their knowledge and experience to help others are in need of professional liability insurance.
-This includes things like errors and omissions insurance and malpractice insurance, both of which are types of professional liability.
-The similarity is that the types of lawsuits brought against professionals are usually based on actions, advice, or services that may not have caused property damage or direct injury but nonetheless can in some way be shown to be a result of the negligence of the professional.
+Those who provide a service or advice, or any other way, use their knowledge and experience to help others who need professional liability insurance.
+This includes errors and omissions insurance and malpractice insurance, both of which are types of professional liability.
+The similarity is that the types of lawsuits brought against professionals are usually based on actions, advice, or services that may not have caused property damage or direct injury but can in some way be shown to be a result of the professional’s negligence.

-You do your best to provide good advice, to make sure that everything you do and offer to your clients is as accurate and helpful as possible, but everyone makes mistakes.
-And even when you didn’t make a mistake, all it takes is someone who is unhappy with the outcome to turn on you and put the blame at your feet.
-These lawsuits can cost professionals incredible amounts of money, even if you win.
-Having to pay out on such a lawsuit can easily bankrupt even the most well off professional.
+You do your best to provide sound advice and ensure that everything you do and offers to your clients is as accurate and helpful as possible, but everyone makes mistakes.
+And even when you didn’t make a mistake, all it takes is someone unhappy with the outcome to turn on you and put the blame at your feet.
+These lawsuits can cost professionals incredible money, even if you win.
+Paying out on such a lawsuit can easily bankrupt even the most well-off professional.

-You know that if you manufacture any sort of product you need to carry a special type of liability insurance called product liability.
-This is designed to protect you from any claims made against your company based on injuries or damage that your product might cause to the public.
+You know that if you manufacture any product, you must carry a particular type of liability insurance called product liability.
+This is designed to protect you from any claims against your company based on injuries or damage your product might cause to the public.
 Every company owner has seen the type of lawsuit that product liability protects against, but most believe it is unlikely to happen to them.
-This could be true, but if it does happen to you, wouldn’t you rather be prepared instead?
+This could be true, but wouldn’t you be prepared if it did happen to you?

 Don’t Take A Chance

-Do you believe your product is safe; of course you do, you have gone through all the necessary procedures to make sure it is.
-So while you acknowledge that you should have product liability, you probably think a minimal amount of coverage should be just fine.
-This line of thinking is especially common in products that are not really seen as potentially dangerous.
-After all, you don’t make chain saws, you make stuffed toys!
+Do you believe your product is safe; of course you do.
+You have gone through all the necessary procedures to make sure it is.
+So while you acknowledge that you should have product liability, you probably think minimal coverage should be acceptable.
+This thinking is prevalent in products not seen as potentially dangerous.
+After all, you don’t make chainsaws.
+You make stuffed toys!

 How Much Coverage Do You Need?

-The answer to this is very simple.
-As with any liability policy, the best course of action is to take out as much as you possibly can.
-If you make a product that isn’t seen as a high risk, your premiums should be quite affordable.
-And if you make a product with potential dangers, you need to pay that premium no matter how high, because a lawsuit will cost much more.
+The answer to this is straightforward.
+As with any liability policy, removing as much as possible is the best action.
+If you make a product that isn’t considered high-risk, your premiums should be quite affordable.
+And if you make a product with potential dangers, you need to pay that premium no matter how high because a lawsuit will cost much more.

 Liability insurance is one of those coverage options where the people who claim they can’t afford it are the ones who need it most.
-Paying for the insurance now is much better than paying out on a settlement later.
-Sit down with your insurance agent and find out how much coverage you have for product liability, as well as how high you can go.
+Paying for the insurance now is much better than paying for a settlement later.
+Sit down with your insurance agent and find out how much coverage you have for product liability and how high you can go.

-Product liability is an area of insurance that is growing all the time as recalls are more and more common and lawsuits even more expensive.
-No matter what your product is, this is not an area of your insurance in which you should not cut back on.Continue reading
+Product liability is an area of insurance constantly growing as recalls are increasingly common and lawsuits even more expensive.
+No matter what your product is, this is not an area of your insurance that you should not cut back on.Continue Reading

 Carrying a good workers comp policy is a smart choice for your business.
 An injury to an employee on your premises can hurt both of you financially if you fail to carry the right coverage.
 Your employee will miss work and struggle to pay medical bills.
 You will be on the hook for those bills and could face a lawsuit from the employee.
 But that’s not the only legal trouble you could be facing.